tianocore-docs/edk2-BuildSpecification/13_build_reports/136_global_pcd_section.md

 #### 13.6.2.2 Default (optional) line

+The second optional line is present if the value from the DSC was overridden by build option.
+It is formatted as follows:

+`DSC DEFAULT = <Value in PCD SectionSection in DSC>`

-The second optional line is present if the value from the DEC was overridden.
+The third optional line is present if the value from the DEC was overridden.
 It is formatted as follows:

 `DEC DEFAULT = <Value in DEC>`